 Set sail for Bachas Beach, an excellent location for swimming.
-View flamingos, Sally Lightfoot crabs, hermit crabs, black necked stilts, and whimbrels and explore the floating pier, a remnant World War II.
+View flamingos, Sally Lightfoot crabs, hermit crabs, black necked stilts, and whimbrels and explore the floating pier, a remnant of World War II.

 Travel to Bartholomew Island and visit Pinnacle Rock.
-Bartholomew is an extinct volcano which features red, orange, black and green volcanic formations.
+Bartholomew is an extinct volcano which features red, orange, black, and green volcanic formations.
 Venture up a trail of 375 wooden stairs to the summit or snorkel along the beach.
 This location is known for its sightings of the Galapagos penguin.

 Travel to South Plaza Island, a small island covered in Opuntia cacti.
 The island is home to one of the largest sea lion colonies and also features many colorful yellow and red land iguanas.
 Take a brief hike over the terrain for views of the island.

 In the afternoon, set sail for Santa Fe Island and hike its two visitor trails.